The Amplituhedron BCFW Triangulation: Injectivity

-\begin{proof} The proof is almost identical to the proof of Proposition~\ref{prop:inverse problem}, only that the verification of the assumptions of Lemma~\ref{obs:solve_params_5} differs.
-In the previous proof it relied on Lemma~\ref{lem:non_zero_dets_for_domino}, while here it relies on Lemma~\ref{obs:SA_and_bdry_twistors}.
-We only list the changes.
+The proof of the proposition is almost identical to the proof of Proposition~\ref{prop:inverse problem}, differing only in the verification of the assumptions of Lemma~\ref{obs:solve_params_5}{, and in that now it is given that the preimage of $Y$ has a representation in the domino form of $D$ (but now with weaker constraints defining $S^\diamondsuit$)}.
+In the previous proof, {the former} relied on Lemma~\ref{lem:non_zero_dets_for_domino}, while here it relies on {the definition of $S^\diamondsuit_D$ and Remark \ref{rmk:for_SA_usage}.} We only list the changes.